huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 torch.save(image_embeds, "image_embeds.ipadpt")
 ```

-You can then use image embedding as input for IP-Adapter
+Load the image embedding and pass it to the pipeline as `ip_adapter_image_embeds`

+> [!TIP]
+> ComfyUI image embeddings are fully compatible with IP-Adapter in diffusers and will work out-of-box.

 ```py
 image_embeds = torch.load("image_embeds.ipadpt")